Pakistani People in Scotland

 Translate the words on the board.

 Find out about partition and the establishment of Pakistan.
-Discuss what role the British played in this traumatic event.
+Discuss what happened and how it is remembered.

 Clip Details